techlore/go-incognito/Scripts/Section 3/6_ Search Engines.md

 recommend setting it as your default search engine and adding it to your omnibar search on the top of your browser if possible.

-**\- Please note this lesson isn’t covering the ONLY search engines to use—it’s simply giving three
-    commonly-recommended options.
-There are several other great privacy search engines, and more advanced users can make an educated decision on which one they trust most.
-The Techlore channel will cover other search engines more in-depth in the future.

-\- A beautiful thing about searx.me is they allow you to self-host it yourself.
-Underrated feature I failed to bring up.**

-[Queue Outro Promos]

 That’s going to wrap this up, it’s a fairly simple topic and I hope it all made sense.
 The next four lessons are going to be a quadrilogy about browsers.
 There’s so much information about proper browsing habits, so those will teach you everything you need to know.
 The first lesson is titled: Your Browser.
 Until then, and thank you for watching.

+## Changes

+***- Please note this lesson isn’t covering the ONLY search engines to use—it’s simply giving three
+    commonly-recommended options.
+There are several other great privacy search engines, and more advanced users can make an educated decision on which one they trust most.
+The Techlore channel will cover other search engines more in-depth in the future.***

+***- A beautiful thing about searx.me is they allow you to self-host it yourself.
+Underrated feature I failed to bring up.***